Hanna Råman, Vittangi

 Lena’s specialities are clothing, accessories and interior design.
 To learn more about her and her sister’s studio and boutique in Jokkmokk, look up ‘Systrarna Viltok’ (the Viltok Sisters) on Facebook.

 What is your personal expression?
 My most personal expression is in my use of very bold colours.
-I love decorations and appliqué and I never leave anything unadorned.
-My favourite decorative items right now are motifs such as reindeer antlers and birds, dressed in different colours, reindeer calfskin, goatskin and silver thread.
+I love decorations and appliqué, and I never leave anything unadorned.
+Right now, my favourite decorative items are motifs such as reindeer antlers and birds, dressed in different colours, reindeer calfskin, goatskin and silver thread.

 For you, what is the arctic lifestyle?
 It is a way of life whereby we value and respect the mountains, the forests and the climate as they still exist, even though they may have been impacted.
 It also has to do with all of the seasons.
 And that we safeguard it all for future generations.
 We must use the land without abusing it.
 It’s as far as you can get from a throw-away lifestyle.
 It’s about being outdoors and the special light we have here.
 My own arctic lifestyle revolves around my artistic creation, which is based on my love of the outdoors and helping to take care of the family’s reindeer.
 I don’t want to live any other life!